 Medevac Per Trip Plan

-Travelers who are planning to spend an extended time period overseas might opt for AIG’s Medevac Per Trip Plan to make sure they are covered for emergency medical evacuation as needed.
+Travelers planning to spend an extended period overseas might opt for AIG’s Medevac Per Trip Plan to ensure they are covered for emergency medical evacuation as needed.
 This plan can cover you for a trip of up to 365 days in length.

 AIG’s Flight Guard will cover you for accidents while flying on a commercial plane.
 There are five different levels of coverage in this category.